Baked Cookies+Creme Cheesecake—Prototype 1

 Expect about 7 cups of the resulting batter, but do not add this to the pan all at once.
 Rather, this needs to be done in three installments.
 Wrap the pan in foil just before adding the first installment (to minimize the foil's disturbance and therefore its leakage risk, do not put it on any earlier).
 Or as an alternative to using foil, place this pan in an Easy Bath Cheesecake Wrap—and don't bother waiting for the pan to get comfortably cool to do so.

-For each of the first two installments, gently (especially with the second installment!) scoop about 3 cups of batter into the pan.
-Add about 12 cookies (don't bother breaking them up—keeping them whole is fine and, in fact, recommended), ensuring that they are fully coated and—as much as possible—immersed.
+For each of the first two installments, gently (especially with the second installment!) scoop about 3 cups of batter into the pan, and add about 12 cookies (don't bother breaking them up—keeping them whole is fine and, in fact, recommended), ensuring that they are fully coated and—as much as possible—immersed.
 After adding the first installment, bake the pan with its contents for 20 minutes, at 325 degrees.
 However, after adding the second installment, bake the pan with its contents, still at 325 degrees, but only for 15 minutes.
 Then reduce the temperature to 300 degrees, and continue baking for another 15 minutes (that's a 30-minute "baking installment" here—the first 15 minutes at 325 degrees and the next 15 at 300).
 For both installments here, bake with the pan in a tub filled with at least 1/4 to 1/2 inch of boiling water, but (to reduce spillage risks) do not fill the tub all the way at this point, because the whole tub-and-pan assembly is going to need to be removed from the oven (in order to comfortably add contents to the pan) between installments.

 After all this is done, there should be about a cup of batter left, with 50 minutes of baking time reached at this point (20 minutes for the first installment, and 30 for the second one).
 Now comes the third installment—carefully add the last of this batter (do not add any more cookies at this point) on top of the pan's other contents.
 Try to fully coat the entire surface, especially wherever cookie pieces may be showing.
 Next, return the entire pan-and-tub assembly to the oven.
 At this point, fill up the tub generously with boiling water.
 Resume baking at 300 degrees for another 60 minutes (based upon usage of a 9 1/2" pan).